Aarif5856/automation-platform/DEMO_VIDEO_SCRIPTS.md

 "If you want to start your own automation business, this complete system is available for purchase.
 Everything is included - the code, documentation, and business strategy."

 [270-300 seconds] END SCREEN
 "Subscribe for more automation tips!
-Contact info@the-automatepro.info for purchase details."
+Contact contact@example.com for purchase details."
 ```

 ---